Here are my 5 Top Ideas for introducing and teaching poetry

 - Encourage students to write their own poems: Perhaps the most fun way to introduce poetry to children is by encouraging them to write a poem of their own.
 They can either write their poems in their Poetry Notebooks or they can put them on poster boards to share with the class.

-Some of my favorite and unique activities are my pennants!
+- Poetry Flip Book: Some of my favorite and original idea activities are my Teach-Go Pennants!
 I love seeing the images that teachers send me of the poetry pennants!
 It is such a unique way to have students learn each style of poetry!
 You will love displaying these!
-And… of course my very popular flip book is something your kids will LOVE creating and saving with their poetry!
+You students will enjoy creating and saving with their poetry!
 These are great as an addition to my Poetry unit or Poetry Interactive Notebook.